 Very Superstitious, Writing’s On The Wall

-Roughly 30 miles east of Scottsdale, Apache Junction guards the western reaches of Tonto National Forest and its three million acres of desert wilderness and mountainous pine forests.
+Roughly 30 miles east of Scottsdale, Apache Junction guards the western reaches of Tonto National Forest and its three million acres of desert wilderness and mountainous pine forest.
 The town also sits at the foot of the Superstition Mountains, a series of rocky peaks which, according to Apache belief, hide the hole leading into the underworld.

 Spend the afternoon exploring the Superstitions and Tonto National Forest with a leisurely drive along Route 88.
-If you have time to spare, consider following the Salt River all the way to the 357-foot Theodore Roosevelt Dam, which was dedicated by the president in 1911 and named in his honor in 1959.
+If you have time to spare, consider following the Salt River all the way to Theodore Roosevelt Dam, which was dedicated by the president in 1911 and named in his honor in 1959.